david-koenig/cryptopals/README.md

 ## About randomness and seeds

 Many (most?) of these attacks are designed to work on unknown random cryptovariables.
-When you write attacks like this it is both helpful to be able to test it against a variety of inputs *and* to hold those inputs constant while you are trying to get the details of the attack correct.
+When you write attacks like this it is both helpful to be able to test them against a variety of inputs *and* to hold those inputs constant while you are trying to get the details of the attack correct.
 For that reason, I have generally taken the approach of feeding a seed to the RNG at the command line.
 This allows me to always keep that seed the same and generate the same set of random values until the attack works, and